subidit/rover-resume/README.md

 *Milky Rover Template is a recreation of [Butterick’s practical typography](https://practicaltypography.com/resumes.html) résumé template.

 ## Features
-- Option for using either double or single lined titles, useful for filling up the page or fitting more in the page.
+- Single or Double lined title option.
 - Multiple ways to format the Name & Contact info banner.
 - ATS friendly.
-- Works with pre-installed LaTeX fonts (T1 fontenc).
+- Works with pre-installed LaTeX fonts.
 - Uses `article` class.
 No need to learn the working of any custom class.
 - Uses typographic best practices.
 - Your content looks clean and structured.